ian-barr/geoDude/README.md

 ### Functions Defined:

+`GMEAN` : Calculates Geometric Mean of a set of data points.

+`GSD` : Calculates Geometric Mean of a set of data points.

+`GSEM` : Calculates Geometric Mean of a set of data points.

-`GSV2CI` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Confidence interval.
+`GCV2GCI` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Confidence interval.

+`kGCV2GSD` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Confidence interval using the definition of Kirkwood (1982).

-`GSV2GSD` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Geometric Standard Deviation.
+`GCV2GSD` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Geometric Standard Deviation.

+`GCI2GCV` : Converts Geometric Confidence Interval to Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`).

+`GCV2GSEM` : Converts Geometric Coefficient of Variation (expressed as a percentage if `percent = TRUE`) to Geometric Standard Error of the Mean

+`GSD2GSEM` : Converts Geometric Standard Deviation to Geometric Standard Error of the Mean